trendct-data/annual-survey-of-entrepreneurs-2014/output/README.md

 The columns are self explanatory for the most part.
 However, it's important to note that the percentage columns, prefixed PCT_, refer to each row's portion of the column, not the row.
 So, Alabama_RACE_GROUP.display-label_multi_pct.csv can be read as, "80% of Alabama businesses newer than two years old are white-owned" NOT TO BE CONFUSED WITH "80% of all businesses are white-owned."

+### Re-bucketed data

+The below files compare each state based solely on the age of business stock, but not using the Census-defined age buckets and instead look at business ages in five and 10-year buckets.

+* /output/states_5_y_buckets.csv
+* /output/states_10_y_buckets.csv

 # Source files

 Source files from the Census Bureau can be found ../data of this repo.